Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 After understanding the motivations for \textit{pervasive AI} and the requirements of the IoT applications and their related AI models, we present different distribution modes and their communication and computation models in the subsequent sections.
-We start by the distributed inference and federated learning.
-Next, we discuss online learning, including multi-agent bandit, multi-agent RL, and active learning.
+We review, first, the pervasive training including federated learning, multi-agent RL, and active learning, and then we survey the pervasive inference.
+However, we start by presenting the related surveys and highlighting our paper novelty.